 Factors Contributing to Canada Post’s Slow Service

-Several factors contribute to Canada Post’s slow service, including compliance with mailing requirements, labor strikes, employee training, changes in parcel volumes and equipment needs, shipping costs, international postal treaties, and priority handling of time-sensitive parcels.
+Several factors contribute to Canada Post’s slow service, including compliance with mailing requirements, labor strikes, employee training, parcel volumes, equipment needs changes, shipping costs, international postal treaties, and priority handling of time-sensitive parcels.

 Mail Delivery to Rural Mailboxes